The Signal Manifesto: What Changes When You Stop Blaming the Machine

 The machine is not broken.
 You are communicating badly.

 This is not a judgment.
 It is a measurement.
 Your prompts have an SNR of 0.003 to 0.05.
-The required minimum for clean reconstruction is 0.70.
-You are operating at 0.4% to 7% of the required signal quality.
-The gap between what you provide and what the model needs is the gap between the output you get and the output you want.
+The minimum for clean output is 0.70.
+You are at 0.4% to 7% of the required signal quality.
+The gap between what you give and what the model needs is exactly the gap between the output you get and the output you want.

 The fix costs $0.
-It requires no new model.
+You do not need a new model.
 No new API.
 No new subscription.
-It requires learning the 6 specification bands, writing explicit constraints, and measuring your signal quality.
+You only need to learn the 6 specification bands, write clear constraints, and measure your signal quality.
 That is it.
-My sinc-prompt specification defines the standard.
-The tool I built at sincllm.com automates the conversion.
-My paper provides the proof.
+The sinc-prompt specification sets the standard.
+The tool at sincllm.com does the conversion for you.
+The paper shows the proof.

-The choice has always been yours.
+The choice is yours.
 Learn the machine's language.
 Or keep whispering into a jet engine and blaming it for the noise.

 The Signal Starts Here